 What to expect

-- Career breaks are possible but it is vital to keep up to date with developments in the profession through attending courses and maintaining established networks.
+- Career breaks are possible but keeping up to date with developments in the profession through attending courses and maintaining established networks is vital.

 - social work.

 Some courses may also accept graduates with degrees in the humanities, social sciences or sciences.

 Applicants without a degree may be accepted by some course providers if they have an equivalent professional qualification and significant relevant experience.
 Entry requirements vary between providers so check with them individually.
 For an up-to-date list of course providers, search the list of HCPC-approved education and training programmes.

 Course providers require you to have experience of artistic practice and will ask to see a portfolio of recent artwork.

 Full-time postgraduate courses usually take two years, with part-time courses lasting three years.
 As part of the training, you'll undertake personal therapy and a clinical placement.